See all articles

 end

-Before we proceed, let’s add ffaker gem to the `Gemfile` to help us with generating some data in the seed files.
+Before we proceed, let’s add the ffaker gem to the `Gemfile` to help us with generating some data in the seed files.

 Now we can write our dummy data: